 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 The Cotton Bowl has been a New Year’s Day tradition for decades.
 Several years ago, it moved from the Cotton Bowl Stadium in Dallas to AT&T Stadium in Arlington, Texas.
 Whether you are going because you live in the area or you’re traveling to see your favorite team play, you want your Cotton Bowl experience to be the best that it can be.
 Due to the large size of the Dallas-Fort Worth metroplex, there are some unique challenges with attending the Cotton Bowl that you need to be aware of in advance.
+For specific information on this year’s Cotton Bowl, see the official website.
 Here are some tips to help improve your trip to the Cotton Bowl.
-For some general tips for maximizing your bowl game experience, click here.

 Where to Stay

-If you are traveling to Dallas-Fort Worth for the Cotton Bowl, or any other reason for that matter, it is important to realize just how big and spread out the area really is.
-It can realistically take an hour or more to get from Fort Worth to North Dallas.
+If you are traveling to Dallas-Fort Worth for the Cotton Bowl, it is important to realize just how big and spread out the area really is.
+It can realistically take an hour or more to get from Fort Worth to Dallas, even though they are only 30 miles apart.
 And that’s without traffic jams!
 You don’t want to spend your entire trip in the car just getting from place to place.
-It is vital that you think about what part of the metroplex you will be in the most and pick a place to stay that is close by.
+So, it is vital that you think about what part of the metroplex you will be in the most.
+Then pick a place to stay that is close by.

 AT&T Stadium sits right off of I-30 in Arlington, which is in between Fort Worth and Dallas.
-Although Arlington is in the middle of the two cities, it is much closer to Fort Worth than it is to Dallas.
+Although Arlington sits in the middle, it is much closer to Fort Worth than it is to Dallas.
 I would recommend staying either in Arlington or Fort Worth to maximize your time.
 There are a few hotels that neighbor the stadium.
 That would be your best bet, but these will fill up quickly.
-You can get from Fort Worth to Arlington in about 15-30 minutes most of the time.
-So, staying in Fort Worth is a pretty convenient place to stay for the Cotton Bowl.
-Not only does Fort Worth have more options for hotels, but it also has more places to eat and things to do than Arlington.
+Alternatively, stay in Ft.
+Worth.
+Because you can get from Fort Worth to Arlington in about 15-30 minutes, staying in Fort Worth is pretty convenient for your Cotton Bowl trip.
+Not only does Fort Worth have more options for hotels than Arlington, but it also has more places to eat and things to do.
 You can’t go wrong with any hotels in the downtown, University, or Magnolia areas of Fort Worth.

 Another important thing to think about when planning your trip to the Cotton Bowl is transportation.
 Like I said before, the area is very spread out.
 You can take the train in between Dallas and Fort Worth, but it doesn’t stop in Arlington.
 And, Arlington does not really have a public transportation system to speak of.
 Therefore, you will either need to have a car or rely on Uber while there.
 This is another reason why you should choose carefully when deciding where to stay during your trip.

 There are approximately 12,000 parking spots in various lots around AT&T Stadium.
-There are also roughly another 12,000 parking spots located around The Ballpark in Arlington located next door to AT&T Stadium.
+There are also roughly another 12,000 parking spots located around Globe Life Park located next door to AT&T Stadium.
 Additionally, several businesses in the area allow parking in their lots for a fee on game days.
-Parking will cost you anywhere from $10 and up, depending on how close to the stadium the lot is.
-It is not unusual to have to spend $30-50 per parking spot.
+Parking will cost you from $10 up, depending on how close to the stadium the lot is.
+It is not unusual to spend $30-50 per parking spot.
 Many of the best lots around the stadium require a parking pass, which can be purchased in advance of game day.
 So, be prepared to pay for parking and be prepared to walk!

 Eating on Game Day

 It is important to know that AT&T Stadium, like most NFL stadiums, has a strict bag policy.
 You can only bring in a clutch (approximately 8″ x 5″) size purse, a clear tote bag, or a gallon size Ziploc bag.
 All other purses, diaper bags, camera cases, backpacks, cinch bags, and other bags are prohibited.
 So, be prepared for this before arriving at the stadium.
-I simply put my phone, money, keys, ID’s, and camera in my pockets.
-This was the easiest thing for me.
+I like to use a clear cinch backpack, like this one from Amazon, to carry my wallet, camera, phone, and anything else I need to take to the game.

 Getting to Your Seats